-(a) The Senior Procurement Executive or designee excludes individuals from acting as a surety on bonds under FAR 28.203-7.

-(b) Include the following, as a minimum, in referrals for consideration of exclusion:

-- (1) The basis for exclusion (see FAR 28.203-7(b)). - (2) A statement of facts. - (3) Copies of supporting documentary evidence. - (4) The individuals' names and current or last known home and or business addresses, including zip codes. - (5) A statement of GSA's history with such individuals, if any. - (6) A statement concerning any known active or potential criminal investigations or court proceedings.

-(c) In accordance with GSA Order ADM 5000.4 Office of General Counsel Legal Review, legal review shall be obtained for the proposed exclusion.
+- (a) The Senior Procurement Executive or designee excludes individuals from acting as a surety on bonds under FAR 28.203-7. - (b) Include the following, as a minimum, in referrals for consideration of exclusion: - (1) The basis for exclusion (see FAR 28.203-7(b)). - (2) A statement of facts. - (3) Copies of supporting documentary evidence. - (4) The individuals' names and current or last known home and or business addresses, including zip codes. - (5) A statement of GSA's history with such individuals, if any. - (6) A statement concerning any known active or potential criminal investigations or court proceedings. - (c) In accordance with GSA Order ADM 5000.4A Legal Services, legal review shall be obtained for the proposed exclusion.